realadvisor/rifm/README.md

 Knowledge about what symbols are **"accepted"** and cursor position after any user action is enough to find the final cursor position.

-Most operations which are not covered with above ideas like case enforcements, masks guides, floating point _","=>"."_ replacement can be done using simple postprocessing step - replace.
+Most operations which are not covered with above idea like case enforcements, masks guides, floating point _","=>"."_ replacement can be done using simple postprocessing step - replace.
 This operation works well if you need to change input value without loosing cursor position.

-And finaly masks - masks are usually is nothing more than format with replace editing mode + some small cursor visual hacks.
+And finaly masks - masks are usually is format with replace editing mode + some small cursor visual hacks.

 ### Props